- Latin America

 As I made my way back to my apartment, I passed my neighbor on the street.
 “Buenos dias,” I said, “Como estas?”
 “No es bueno.
 Mi agua no está funcionando,” he replied.
 I wondered if he had planned for that.

-Zac Heisey is 27 years old and from San Jose, CA and now teaching English in Peru.
+Hailing from San Jose, CA, Zac Heisey made the move to teach English in Peru.
 After earning his degree, he spent 4 years working for an Internet marketing company in San Diego.
 When he finally decided he had enough of the 9-5 office world, he packed his backpack and traveled through Asia for 3 months, which inspired him to earn his TEFL certification and give back to the communities he was visiting.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.